Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Towards global tuning

 \section{Towards global tuning}

 In this section, we outline a vision for simultaneous, automatic tuning of MC generators with data from particle and astroparticle physics.
-While HEP experiments probe specific regions of phase space, air shower measurements capture the integrated outcome of all interactions in the shower development.
-This yields a need to tune to a broad set of measurements across collision systems and energies for consistency, and requires a framework to be built in collaboration with the developers of the event generators and both experimental communities.
-At the same time the air shower measurements promise to provide new constraints for models across a wide range of energies, projectile-target combinations and phase space regions.
+This requires a framework to be built in collaboration with the developers of the event generators and both experimental communities.
 Many of the necessary ingredients are already available or under development.
-Encouraging first steps towards a global tune were listed in \autoref{sec:tuning}.
+First studies in this direction have been made with encouraging results~\cite{Fieg:2023kld,Gaudu:2024mkp}.

 The basic training loop as envisioned for a global tuning is illustrated in \autoref{fig:global tuning}.
 The particle physics tuning loop as discussed in \autoref{fig:classic tuning} is complemented by a second iterative loop where the input from the particle physics event generator and the cosmic ray flux model are combined in the air shower simulation code to derive the prediction for the observables that is to be compared with the air shower data.
-The cosmic ray flux model parameters ($\vec{B}$) are fixed for this vision of global tuning; see \autoref{sec:tuning cosmic ray flux} for details.
-The task of the \rivet-like translator is to choose the appropriate configuration for the air shower simulation for each observable.
+The task of the Rivet-like translator is to choose the appropriate configuration for the air shower simulation for each observable.
 This includes selecting the method of calculation, which can be a full MC simulation (\corsika{}) or solving cascade equations (\conex{}, \mceq{}).

+The data sets from astroparticle and accelerator based measurements are largely complementary, many EAS observables are known to better than 10\%, which together with the lever arm in phase space provides significant constraints on event generators.
+This is also demonstrated by the fact that some EAS observables are difficult to describe by current event generators.